sonikkk-526/Lyrics-Editor-for-.LRC/README.md

 ## ■ Download Instructions
-### For the users of this program, you can:
+**For the users of this program, you can:**
-1. Goto ["jar build and clean"](jar%20build%20and%20clean/) and download the whole folder (you could discard the .png and .ico)
+1. Goto ["dist"](src%20project/LyricsEditor-For_.lrc/dist) and download the whole folder (you may discard the .png and .ico)
 2. Or, download the zipped file from the [latest release](https://github.com/FlashSonic526/Lyrics-Editor-for-.LRC/releases/latest)

 _Note: downloading the .JAR requires java runtime, you can [download it here](https://java.com/en/download/manual.jsp) or [here](https://www.oracle.com/java/technologies/downloads/)._
 **Also, the `lib` folder and its contents cannot be deleted!!** Otherwise the program would not work and you would have to re-download it here.

-### For those working with the codes, you can:
-1. Goto [source project/LyricsEditor-For_.lrc](source%20project/LyricsEditor-For_.lrc/); the library used in this project is in the [`lib`](source%20project/LyricsEditor-For_.lrc/lib)
-2. Then, for the source codes, goto [src/com/lrc](source%20project/LyricsEditor-For_.lrc/src/com/lrc)

 ## ■ Uninstall Instructions
-This program is a portable application which means that it is a standalone executable file, simply delete the entire folder would uninstall the program.
+This program is a portable application (standalone executable file); simply deleting the entire folder would uninstall the program.

-_*Since it is a portable application, it may not show up in "Programs and Features".*_
+_*Since it is a portable application, it will not show up in "Programs and Features".*_

 ## ■ License & Copyright
 Copyright (c) sonikkk-526 (known as sonik.- and FlashSonic526).